Ingvion/reproccer-evolved/README.md

 # ReProccer Evolved
 ReProccer Reborn, rewritten on C# with Mutagen for Synthesis patching framework.

-# Installation from Git repository
+# Installation from the Git repository
 * Download and install [Synthesis](https://github.com/Mutagen-Modding/Synthesis/releases)
 * In Synthesis on the top left row of icons press "Git Repository"
 * Find ReProccer Evolved in the list, and click "Add patcher" and then "Confirm"